-On September 5, 2019, the Company entered into a related party term note with a principal amount of \$1.5 million (the "2019 Note"), and on February 13, 2020, the Company entered into a second related party term note with a principal amount of \$1.0 million (the "2020 Note").
-As of June 30, 2022, we held debt through the 2019 Note totaling \$500 thousand.
-During fiscal year 2022, upon maturity of the 2019 Note and 2020 Note, we paid the principal amount of \$1.0 million and accrued interest of \$172 thousand on the 2020 Note and the 2020 Note was canceled, and \$1.0 million of the principal amount and \$330 thousand of accrued interest on the 2019 Note.
-The maturity date on the remaining balance of \$500 thousand of the 2019 Note was extended to September 5, 2022.
-For more information regarding the 2019 Note and the 2020 Note, see Note 7.
+On September 3, 2021, the Company entered into (1) the Omnibus Amendment to the Secured Promissory Notes (the "Amended Notes") with Mr. Pickens, in connection with the Original Notes, and (2) the Omnibus Amendment to the Security Agreements (the "Amended Security Agreements", and together with the Amended Notes, the "Amendments") with the Subsidiaries, in connection with the Original Security Agreements.
+Pursuant to the Amendments, (a) the principal amount of \$1.0 million and accrued interest of \$172 thousand on the 2020 Note was paid in full and the 2020 Note was canceled, and (b) \$1.0 million of the principal amount and \$330 thousand of accrued interest on the 2019 Note was paid and the maturity date on the remaining balance of \$500 thousand of the 2019 Note was extended to September 5, 2022 (the "Amended Maturity Date").